juandiegombr/daw.pi.iava/docs/README_EN.md

 ## Overview

-This application follows a microservices-oriented architecture with a clear separation between frontend and backend services.
+This application is composed of a frontend and a backend part.
 The backend provides a robust REST API built with Express.js and MongoDB, while the frontend delivers a responsive user interface using React and Vite for optimal performance.
 The entire stack is containerized using Docker, enabling consistent development and deployment environments.

 ## About the Project

 To understand the full project vision, use cases, and system architecture:

 - **[Project Overview (English)](PROJECT_OVERVIEW.md)** - Detailed overview of the industrial sensor monitoring platform

-**Key Features:**

-- RESTful API with Express.js and MongoDB/Mongoose ODM
-- Modern React frontend with Vite for fast development and builds
-- Dockerized development and production environments
-- Hot module replacement (HMR) for rapid development
-- Environment-based configuration management
-- Makefile automation for common tasks

 ## Tech Stack